syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 ---
 layout: post
 title: Overview of NumericTextBox control | Windows Forms | Syncfusion
-description: An overview of NumericTextBox control for Windows Forms and its key features like watermark support, different display modes etc.
+description: An overview on NumericTextBox control for Windows Forms and its key features such as watermark support, different display modes, etc.
 platform: WindowsForms
 control: SfNumericTextBox
 documentation: ug